 - If you can see some examples of their roof installation work and roof installation steps.

-- Whether or not they have references or testimonials from previous customers that they’ve installed new roofing for (chances are that a given roof installation company will, but it is fairly common that roofing contractors will solicit local homeowners after a major weather event so you’ll want to make sure everything checks out before you sign off on their estimate for installing a new roof).
+- Whether or not they have references or testimonials from previous customers that they’ve installed new roofing (chances are that a given roof installation company will, but, commonly, roofing contractors will solicit local homeowners after a major weather event so you’ll want to make sure everything checks out before you sign off on their estimate for installing a new roof).

 - Ask about a roof installation warranty – most reputable roofing companies stand behind their work.

 - If they can work with insurance companies and possibly public adjusters if they are replacing your roof in the case of a major leak or other disasters.

 Cost of a New Roof